UCL/RefbasedMI/README.md

 # An R package for Reference-based multiple imputation for sensitivity analysis of longitudinal trials with protocol deviation

-# Warning: this package is still under development

 # Background

 We have ported the functionality of the Stata program **mimix**  into the R package RefBasedMI, and added extra functionality including options for the Causal model and Delta adjustment.